Federal judge denies Trump's request to block January 6 tapes - ExBulletin

 According to an earlier court record from the archives, the files include call logs, drafts of remarks and speeches, and handwritten notes from Trump’s chief of staff, Mark Meadows.
 There are also copies of talking points from then-press secretary Kayleigh McEnany and “a draft executive order on the subject of election integrity,” the National Archives said.

-Representative Bennie Thompson, D-Miss., Who chairs the House committee, said in a statement after the ruling that the records are crucial to understanding the attack and “in my opinion there could not be any more convincing public interest than getting answers about an attack on our democracy.
+Representative Bennie Thompson, D-Miss., Who heads the House committee, said in a statement after the ruling that the records are crucial to understanding the attack and “in my opinion there could not be any more compelling public interest than getting answers on an attack on our democracy.

 On CNN, Thompson said Trump should stop behaving like a “spoiled child.”

-The nine-member House committee investigates not only Trump’s conduct on January 6 when he told a rally to “fight like hell” shortly before rioters invade the forces order, but also on his efforts in the months leading up to the riot to challenge the election results or impede a peaceful process. transfer of power.
-The committee interviewed more than 150 witnesses and issued more than 30 subpoenas, including those announced Tuesday to McEnany and former senior counsel Stephen Miller.
-It is not clear, so far, whether lawmakers will eventually call Trump to testify.
+The nine-member committee is not only investigating Trump’s conduct on January 6 – when he told a rally to ‘fight like hell’ shortly before rioters invaded law enforcement – but on his efforts in the months leading up to the riot to challenge the election results or impede a peaceful transfer of power.
+The committee interviewed more than 150 witnesses and issued more than 30 subpoenas, including those announced Tuesday to McEnany and former White House senior adviser Stephen Miller.
+It is unclear whether lawmakers will eventually seek to have Trump testify.

-Trump has repeatedly attacked the committee’s work and continued to promote conspiracy theories not based on widespread election fraud, despite Biden’s victory being certified by all 50 states and his allegations being reprimanded by courts across the country.
+Trump attacked the committee’s work and continued to promote conspiracy theories not based on widespread election fraud, despite Biden’s victory being certified by all 50 states and his claims being reprimanded by the courts across the country.

-But Chutkan said that “the public interest lies in not requiring the combined willingness of the legislative and executive branches to study the events leading up to and occurring on January 6, and to consider legislation. to prevent such events from ever happening again “.
+But Chutkan said that “the public interest lies in allowing – not prohibiting – the combined willingness of the legislative and executive branches to study the events leading up to and occurring on January 6, and to consider legislation to prevent such events from happening again. “

 Sources